Contents

 - Hot wallets are connected to the Internet, and always ready to be used.
 Hot wallets are usually software-based, and are convenient for users who regularly transact with their digital currencies.
 Custodial wallets on exchanges are generally hot wallets, but you could also choose to keep a self-managed wallet online all the time, thus keeping a noncustodial wallet "hot."

 - Cold wallets, also known as "cold storage" wallets, are not connected to the Internet and are completely off-line, and can be either software-based or hardware-based.
-The fact that they are never connected to the internet makes cold wallets more secure - however, that same fact makes them ess convenient.
+The fact that they are never connected to the internet makes cold wallets more secure - however, that same fact makes them less convenient.
 In order for a digital currency transaction to be processed by a cold wallet, the pending transaction must be transferred to the off-network wallet, approved by the cryptocurrency owner (digitally signed with the private key), and then re-transferred to an Internet-connected device, which can then transmit the signed transaction to the intended blockchain network.
 An example of a popular hardware cold storage wallet is the Ledger Nano.

 Given the tradeoff of security features versus convenience, cold wallets are a good choice for users who want to hold digital currencies without performing many transactions and for storing larger amounts of cryptocurrency.